rayattack/amebo/README.md

 Amebo has only 4 concepts (first class objects) to understand or master - no long thing.
 - Microservices/Modules: These are applications you register on amebo - they send and receive events ;-)
-- Events: Something that can happen in an application, they are registered on Amebo by Microservices/Modules
+- Action: Something that can happen in an application, they are registered on Amebo by Microservices/Modules
-- Subscribers: HTTP endpoints registered by Microservices/Modules to watch specific/particular events
+- Subscribers: HTTP endpoints registered by Microservices/Modules to watch specific/particular actions
-- Actions: An occurence of an event, usually has a payload that is sent to all applications subscribed to the event
+- Events: An occurence of an action, usually has a payload that is sent to all applications subscribed to the action

 &nbsp;